joshbduncan/joshbduncan.com/content/posts/javascript-search-token-highlighter.md

 ---
-title: Javascript Search Token Highlighter
+title: JavaScript Search Token Highlighter
 date: 2021-05-04
 description: Building a search results page?
 Thinking about highlighting the search terms so they standout?
-Here's how I did it using vanilla Javascript.
+Here's how I did it using vanilla JavaScript.
 author: Josh Duncan
 category: development
 tags: javascript, python, flask, jinja
 ---

 While building a full-text search engine for a [Flask][flask] project I'm working on, I wanted a way to highlight all of the search terms on the search results page.
-After dabbling in Javascript for a bit, here's what I come up with.
+After dabbling in JavaScript for a bit, here's what I come up with.

 [flask]: https://flask.palletsprojects.com/

 !!!!
-Just to be clear, I'm not a Javascript programmer.
+Just to be clear, I'm not a JavaScript programmer.
 This is something I was able to hack together for my purposes and it seems to work well.
 Your milage may vary...
 !!!!

 ## TL;DR